JiyaS95/Frosh-2t6-Tech-Team-Challenge/README.md

 2. **Make sure Node.js is installed** — download it at [nodejs.org](https://nodejs.org/en) if you haven't already
 3. **Navigate to the project directory** in your terminal
 4. Run `npm install` to install dependencies
-5. Run `npm start` and visit [http://localhost:3000](http://localhost:3000) — you should see a placeholder page that says "Your schedule goes here"
+5. Run `npm start` and visit [http://localhost:3000](http://localhost:3000) — you should see a placeholder page

 ---